Tips For Finding An Apartment

 - Bulletin boards in laundromats, etc., may have rental postings.

-- Websites such as www.craigslist.com and www.facebook.com.
-However, DO NOT rent or agree to rent a property without seeing it first.
+- Websites such as Craigslist and Facebook.
+However, do not rent or agree to rent a property without seeing it first.